Privatix/dappctrl/README.md

 ```

 Make a copy of `dappctrl.config.json`:

 ```bash
 cp dappctrl.config.json dappctrl.config.local.json
 ```

 Modify `dappctrl.config.local.json` if you need non-default configuration and run:

 ```bash
 dappctrl -config=$DAPPCTRL_DIR/dappctrl.config.local.json
 ```

-Build OpenVPN session trigger:
+Build `OpenVPN` session trigger:

 ```bash
 go install $DAPPCTRL/tool/dapptrig
 ```

 ## Using docker

 We have prepared two images and a compose file to make it easier to run app and its dependencies.

 There are 3 services in compose file:

-  1. db — uses public postgres image
+1. `db` — uses public `postgres` image
-  2. vpn — image `privatix/dapp-vpn-server` is an openvpn that uses `dapptrig` for auth, connect and disconnect
+1. `vpn` — image `privatix/dapp-vpn-server` is an openvpn that uses `dapptrig` for auth, connect and disconnect
-  3. dappctrl — image `privatix/dappctrl` is a main controller app
+1. `dappctrl` — image `privatix/dappctrl` is a main controller app

-If you want to develop dappctrl then it is convenient to run its dependencies using docker, but controller itself at your host machine:
+If you want to develop `dappctrl` then it is convenient to run its dependencies using `docker`, but controller itself at your host machine:

 ```
 docker-compose up vpn db
 ```

-If your app is using dappctrl or you are not planning to develop controller run
+If your app is using `dappctrl` or you are not planning to develop controller run

 ```
 docker-compose up
 ```